vaslabs/sbt-regression-suite/README.md

 newVersion in regression := version.value //This is going to be the tag of the new version

-testCommand in regression := Seq("sbt" ,"schedulerIntegrationTests/test")
+testCommand in regression := Seq("sbt" ,"moduleIntegrationTests/test")

-//This is useful if you spin the service with docker-compose (e.g. locally) dockerNetwork in regression := Some("sandbox_scheduler")
+//This is useful if you spin the service with docker-compose (e.g. locally) dockerNetwork in regression := Some("sandbox_network")

 ```